 On the way, you pass the old bath houses, which are now derelict.
 There are some photos to show the bath house in the olden days.
 We were surprised to find out that the springs have been popular with visitors since the 1930s.

 At the end of the hike you see where the spring is emerging from the mountain.
 There is a a lot of mineral deposits and a strong smell of Sulphur.

 After seeing the spring, we decided to go for the more challenging Sulphur Skyline Hike, which is an 8km round trip, that takes you to the skyline summit, offering panoramic views.
 Very soon, you start heading into the mountains and the dense forest.
 The terrain is rougher and the climb gets steeper.

 It is at this point I started to get worried about bears.
 You see, I had read up all the bear advice on the park guide and the Parks Canada website for good measure and the warnings started to ring in my head.
-Much of the advice centres around avoiding any encounters with bears (talk or sing loudly to alert them to your presence, carry bear spray, travel in groups etc.).
-There is also advice on what to do if you came across a bear (don’t run, talk to the bear, and if it attacks, play dead!).
-But as far as I was concerned, if you came face to face with a bear in the forest, it’s game over.
-It also did not help that I had seen the film the Revenant quite recently, so the gruesome bear attack was fresh on my mind.
+Much of the advice centres around avoiding any encounters with bears (talk or sing loudly to alert them to your presence, carry bear bells, travel in groups etc.).
+There is also advice on what to do if you came across a bear (use bear spray, don’t run, talk to the bear, and if it attacks, play dead!).
+But as far as I was concerned, if you came face to face with a bear in the forest, it is game over.
+It also did not help that I had seen the film The Revenant quite recently, so the gruesome bear attack was fresh on my mind.